-In the midst of an unprecedented level of controversy and activism on college campuses across the United States, the University of California Irvine (UCI) created the National Center for Free Speech and Civic Engagement (the Center) to serve as a leading researcher and facilitator of critical free speech issues.
-Recognizing the need for thoughtful, constructive dialogue around the First Amendment and its impact on campus, the press, the Internet and beyond, the Center enlisted the Glen Echo Group to brand, organize, publicize and execute its inaugural conference on Free Speech on Campus in the spring of 2019.
+Recognizing the need for thoughtful, constructive dialogue around the First Amendment and its impact on campus, the press, the Internet and beyond, the University of California National Center for Free Speech and Civic Engagement enlisted the Glen Echo Group to brand, organize, publicize, and execute its inaugural conference on campus free speech.

 To promote the Center to D.C. thought leaders, the Glen Echo Group created a compelling, fully branded event experience.
 Every aspect of the event—from the overall messaging, logo, web and collateral design to the staging, signage and merchandising—incorporated the thoughtfully designed #SpeechMatters brand that set the stage for the day’s crucial conversations and created a lasting impression to live beyond the event itself.